Ali-Mikael/Application-hacking/h7-crypto.md

 And there it was at the top of the list.

-Even though the scoring logic is not perfect, it still works lol 😂.
-Why fix something that works hahaha.
+Even though the scoring logic is not perfect it still works lol 😂.
+Why fix something that works...
 JK I have to fix it!

+I suspect this doesn't scale well, and will give a lot of false positives.